KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

         Group {name: 'my-canvas-base'}
             Block {name: 'white-block', lockTo: 'start', calculateOrder: 0}
-            Block {name: 'black-block', lockTo: 'pivot', pivot: 'white-block', calculateOrder: 0}
+            Block {name: 'black-block', lockTo: 'pivot', pivot: 'white-block', calculateOrder: 1}
 ```

-Which will lead to success:
+Which will lead to the expected outcome:

+`my-hidden-cell`
 1. `yellow-block` - has no dependencies

+`my-extra-cell`
 2. `blue-block` - has no dependencies
 3. `red-block` - has a ***pivot*** dependency on `blue-block`
 4. `green-block` - has a ***stamp*** dependency on `my-hidden-cell`

+`my-canvas_base`
 5. `white-block` - has no dependencies
 6. `black-block` - has a ***pivot*** dependency on `white-block`